-I once was teaching a class which included a lot of people who were hoping to become certified personal fitness trainers.
-At noon, I gave everybody a lunch break and it was then, while I was walking back to the college I was teaching, that I noticed something I don't think I've ever seen before: Several of these want-to-be personal trainers were smoking!
+I once was teaching a class that included a lot of people who were hoping to become certified personal fitness trainers.
+At noon, I gave everybody a lunch break, and it was then, while I was walking back to the college I was teaching, that I noticed something I don't think I've ever seen before: Several of these want-to-be personal trainers were smoking!
 Was I seeing things?
 Did I just fall down a rabbit hole and land in the Bizaro World?
 Can you be a personal trainer and smoke?
 I really thought about this for some time afterward and came to some conclusions.
 If you smoke and want to be a personal trainer, you need to know these facts.

 Smoking And Personal Training?

-As I drove home that day I wondered why so many smokers wanted to become personal trainers?
+As I drove home that day, I wondered why so many smokers wanted to become personal trainers.
 It just didn't make sense and reminded me of what the robot in Lost In Space Robot might say:

 “That does not compute.”

-Now this started to make sense.
+Now, this started to make sense.
 Keep reading…

 How Most Gyms Hire Trainers